Easy Xmas Recipes for Christmas Dinners: Starters, Roast Turkey, Baked Ham...

-Easy Xmas recipes and Christmas menus for a country Christmas.
+Easy holiday recipes and menus for a country Christmas.
 Find recipes here for starters, turkey, ham, Christmas cakes and puddings and a lot more.

 However, don't forget, there are some things that you will need to make in advance.
 One of those things is mincemeat for your Christmas mince pies.

-By going through the Xmas recipes below you will soon realize that these recipes for Christmas are dead easy, and can be put together at no time at all.
+By going through the holiday recipes below you will soon realize that these recipes are dead easy, and can be put together at no time at all.
 Which is good news for most!
 Why slave over a hot stove on a day like Christmas?
 All the best using our easy Christmas food recipes below and a very happy Christmas season to you and your families!

 12,5 ml tomato sauce